manuzhang/storm-benchmark/README.md

 ## Workloads

 Currently, the benchmark consists 9 workloads.
+It falls into two categories:

+ - Simple resource benchmarks.
+The goal of this category is to measure how we behavior with the pressure of resource.
+    * wordcount, CPU sensitive
-* wordcount
+    * sol, network sensitive
-* sol
+    * rollingsort, memory sensitive

+ - Real life use-case benchmark.
+The goal of this category is to measure how storm performs in real-life use cases.
+Incluing:
      * rollingcount
      * trident
      * uniquevisitor
      * pageview
      * grep
      * dataclean
      * drpc

-They fall into two groups.
-The first group (wordcount, sol, rollingsort) are meant to measure Storm from resource utilization perspective and have no external dependencies.
-The second group (the rest) are of real use cases and need Kafka as a source.
+This category of benchmark will requires the Kafka been setup beforehand, as we will use that to simulate the data source.

 ## How to build